-At the moment getting Spanish residency, the actual appointment itself can take as little as half an hour.
-The work in getting Spanish residency is the actual preparation and paperwork itself.
-The requirements can vary in different areas in Spain as does the accessibility of appointments.
+While the actual appointment itself can take as little as half an hour, the work in getting Spanish residency is the actual preparation of the file and documentation itself.
+The requirements can vary in different areas of Spain, as does the availability of appointments.

-Areas with a higher expat concentration, tend to have appointments which are more readily available.
-In Malaga, they have put staff on extra staff and opened more appointments during the transition period.
-In some areas you can actually get appointments day-to-day.
-In other areas, the appointments are running in two to three months time.
-So, in terms of how long it takes, a lot depends on the availability of the appointments and your situation regarding actually getting the paperwork that you need in place for the appointment.
+Areas with a higher expat population, tend to have more readily available appointments.
+During the Transition Period, Malaga put on extra staff and opened more appointments yet in other areas, appointments can run two to three months in advance.
+So, in terms of how long it takes, a lot depends on the location and actually getting the required paperwork in place in a timely manner.

-Getting the paperwork in place for the appointment is a big one as in some circumstances you may need translations to be done or you will need to request paperwork from the UK.
+Getting the paperwork in place for the appointment is a major consideration, as in some circumstances you may need translations to be done or you will need to request paperwork from your home country.

-Its also a good idea to keep in mind that the date of your residency can affect you other aspects of your move to Spain.
-For example if you are registering a vehicle in Spain then in some circumstance you can waive the special registration tax on the vehicle if the registration fits within the time frame of getting your residency.
+It’s also a good idea to keep in mind that the date of your residency can affect other aspects of your move to Spain.
+For example, if you are registering a vehicle in Spain then in some circumstances you can waive the special registration tax on the vehicle if the timeframe fits with getting your residency.

 The information in this article was current on the date published.